 To help pay for the limits on increases in bills, there also have to be limits on reductions in bills.

 Under the transition scheme, limits continue to apply to yearly increases and decreases until the full amount is due (rateable value times the appropriate multiplier).
 The scheme applies only to the bill based on a property at the time of the revaluation.

-For more information on the 2017 revaluation, rateable values, and business rates go to www.gov.uk/introduction-to-business-rates (link opens in a new window).
+For more information on the 2017 revaluation, rateable values and business rates, visit the Gov.uk website (opens in new window).

-Under the GDPR and DPA, Mansfield District Council, Chesterfield Road South, Mansfield, Notts.
+Under the UK GDPR and DPA, Mansfield District Council, Chesterfield Road South, Mansfield, Notts.
 NG19 7BH is a Data Controller for the information it holds about you.
-The Council will hold information provided by you in relation to your Business Rates account.
+The council will hold information provided by you in relation to your business rates account.
 The lawful basis under which the Council uses personal data for this purpose is Public Task.